 Each university will be making changes specific to their situation - so you should check their website to see how things will work for you when you return.
-Many provide information on what facilities will be open, how you can work virtually, and what support you can get if you have to self-isolate.

 If your Crohn’s or Colitis has an impact on your ability to study, you may find it helpful to look into claiming Disabled Students Allowance.
 You may be eligible for assistance with purchasing items such as a laptop or printer to enable you to study from home if your condition makes travelling to classes difficult.